Frequently Asked Questions - Weddings at Fanshawe Conservation Area

 Many questions will arise while you’re planning your wedding.
 Here are some of the most common questions we’re asked. (click here to download as a pdf)

 If you can’t find the answer you’re looking for, please don’t hesitate to ask.
 Contact us at 519-951-6181 x367 or email@example.com.

 When are the pavilions available?

-The pavilions are available during the Fanshawe CA operating season, which is generally from the end of April to the middle of October.
+The pavilions are available during the Fanshawe CA operating season, which is from May 1st to the middle of October.
 We accept bookings up to one calendar year ahead of the current year.

 How many people can the pavilions hold for a sit down dinner?

 Watson Porter Pavilion – Maximum occupancy is 150 people (seating is at tables and chairs).
 Please note this figure is set by the Fire Marshall and cannot be exceeded at any time.
 Everyone must be counted including children, caterers, photographer, DJ, etc.

 Lakeview Pavilion – Sixty people can be comfortably seated (seating is at picnic tables).